Sanj718/xapps/_docs/faq.md

 layout: docs
 ---

-Common questions and troubleshooting tips for xapps Geo Redirects.
+Common questions and troubleshooting tips for Geolocation Flow.

 ## Widget Not Showing